David-Tam/ML-Project-Enefit/README.md

 The algorithm found that at iteration #489, best performance of the model is reached with MAE 62.77.
 ![alt text](images/lightgbm3.png)

-For the importance of features, the LightBGM indicates that there are no dominant features (while XGBoost indicates there are two features).
+For the importance of features, the LightBGM indicates that there are no dominant features (while XGBoost indicates there are two features):
 ![alt text](images/lightgbm4.png)

+It does seems that the predictions of LightGBM depends on all features instead of depending on few features.